-Bob Dylan’s famous words “The times they are a-changing” are still relevant.
-The channels of getting information out to the public are evolving probably more rapidly than they ever have.
-Broadcast journalism is at the cutting edge of dissipating news and information combining the age old profession of journalism with today’s technology with an increasingly diverse set of job roles.
+Bob Dylan’s famous words, “The times they are changing,” remain relevant.
+The channels of getting information out to the public are probably evolving more rapidly than ever.
+Broadcast journalism is at the innovation of dissipating news and information, combining the age-old broadcast journalism jobs with today’s technology and an increasingly diverse set of job roles.

-We’ve put together a list of some of the exciting things you can do with a degree in Broadcast Journalism!
-So go ahead, pick your favourite and follow the career of your dreams!
+We’ve compiled a list of some exciting things you can do with a degree in Broadcast Journalism to find broadcast journalism jobs!
+So go ahead, pick your favorite, and follow the career of your dreams!

 What can you do with a degree in journalism?